jeffThompson/DesigningWithData/Week03_TimeSeries-ClimateChange/README.md

 ### WHAT ABOUT MAPS?
 When thinking about climate change, maps immediately come to mind.
 They allow us to see changes in temperature over time, location of unprecedented weather events, and impacts of sea-level rise in a spatial format that is familiar.
 So why aren't we making maps for this project?

 The reason is two-fold.
-First, maps can be deeply complex to make: their data is often in a [weird format](https://en.wikipedia.org/wiki/Geographic_information_system) and choices in how a map is displayed are [not just technical but political](https://www.carnegiecouncil.org/publications/ethics_online/politics-and-cartography-the-power-of-deception-through-distortion).
+First, maps can be deeply complex to make: their data is often in a [weird format](https://en.wikipedia.org/wiki/Geographic_information_system) and choices in how a map is displayed are not just technical but are [socially and politically complicated](https://www.carnegiecouncil.org/publications/ethics_online/politics-and-cartography-the-power-of-deception-through-distortion).
 (For a fun example, see the amazing project [*The True Size Of*](https://thetruesize.com).)
-Jumping into maps only a few weeks into the semester would be really challenging.
+Jumping into maps only a few weeks into the semester would be really challenging and take us away from the focus of data.

 This brings us to the other reason.
 Time-series data is readily available and does a great job of showing a key idea in understanding this topic: that the global climate has changed and will have major impacts beyond just temperature.
 Time-series data also comes in a much easier format to work with, which allows you to incrementally add new technologies to your projects and focus more on making something that tells a story visually.